lastweek/lastweek.github.io/docs/lego/kernel/heatmap.md

 ## Mechanism
 General idea: for each possible function/instruction byte in the kernel, we attach to a counter to it.
 Once we detect this function/instruction was executed, we increment its associated counter.

-However, granularity counting will need a lot extra memory, and it is not necessary to track each single instruction byte.
+However, fine granularity counting will need a lot extra memory, and it is not necessary to track each single instruction byte.
 Besides, it is hard to track down every time the function was executed.
 Furthermore, we only need an approximate heatmap.

 Thus, kernel's solutions are: